-This automatic speed control function is standard equipment for the 911 Turbo S and available as an option for the 911 Turbo.
+This automatic speed control function is integrated as standard in the 911 Turbo S and the 911 Turbo S Cabriolet and available as an option for the 911 Turbo and the 911 Turbo Cabriolet.
 For greater driver comfort on long stretches of road.
-Cruise control operates in the 30 to 240 km/h speed range and is activated using a button on the steering column control stalk.
+Cruise control operates in the 18 to 149 mph speed range and is activated using a button on the steering column control stalk.

 Available as an option, this cruise control function regulates your speed according to the distance between your vehicle and the vehicle in front.
-A radar sensor monitors the road ahead up to a distance of 200 m.
-If you have set a cruising speed but have begun to gain on the vehicle in front because it is driving more slowly, this is detected by the radar sensor.
+If you have set a cruising speed, but have begun to gain on the vehicle in front because it is driving more slowly, this is detected by the radar sensor.

-The system now reduces the speed of your vehicle at a maximum rate of 3.5 m/ sec2 by restricting the throttle or gently applying the brakes, until the distance that you have preset is maintained.
+The system now reduces the speed of your vehicle by restricting the throttle or gently applying the brakes, until the distance that you have preset is maintained.
 Your vehicle will now continue at a reduced speed.
 If the other vehicle decelerates further, adaptive cruise control will continue to reduce your cruising speed – even down to a halt.

 For additional safety, if the system detects that the distance from the vehicle in front is decreasing, it will also prepare your vehicle for braking by precharging the braking system so that the brake pads are already in light contact with the brake discs.
 However, drivers still have to perform heavier braking themselves.